sunwaytechclub/STC-x-AIESEC-SpeakUp-Workshops-2020/js/README.md

    }
    ```

    This approach seems doable, and it will have the expected behavior.

    But what if Nick has like 100 friends?
 We will have to copy paste them out one by one everytime.

    In this case, it's better to tell the JavaScript that "Hey this is a list, can you help me to loop through them with this logic?"

+2. Smarter, use a for loop

 ### For loop